The Vermont Statutes Online

 (2) A contract for any property, construction, good or service to be obtained pursuant to subsection (b) of this section shall be awarded to the lowest responsible bid conforming to specifications.
 However, when considering the base contract amount and without considering cost overruns, if the two lowest responsible bids are within one percent of each other, the board may award the contract to either bidder.
 A board shall have the right to reject any bid found not to be responsible or conforming to specifications or to reject all bids.

 (d) Construction management.
 The school board may contract for the service of construction management to assist in a school construction project.
 The State Board, in consultation with the Commissioner of Buildings and General Services and other knowledgeable sources, shall adopt rules defining the term "construction management" and specifying the nature of bidding requirements under construction management services in order to assist school boards to comply with the public bidding requirements of this section.

 (e) Application of this section.
 Any contract entered into or purchase made in violation of the provisions of this section shall be void; provided, however, that:

-(6) nothing in this section shall require a school board to invite or advertise for bids if it elects to purchase goods, materials, or supplies through the Commissioner of Buildings and General Services, pursuant to 29 V.S.A. chapter 49; and
+(6) Nothing in this section shall require a school board to invite or advertise for bids if it elects to purchase goods, materials, or supplies through the Commissioner of Buildings and General Services, pursuant to 29 V.S.A. chapter 49.

 (f) Waivers.
 The State Board shall by rule adopt standards governing the authority of the Secretary to grant individual waivers to the provisions of this section.
 The rules, at minimum, shall require the school board seeking the waiver to demonstrate to the Secretary that it is unable to comply with the bidding procedure through no fault of its own, and that it has proposed an alternative method of minimizing costs through a fair and public process.